RifBal/rifbal/README.md

 ## Hi there 👋

-My name is Arif, and I'am an Undergraduate student from UniKL MSI
+My name is Arif, and I'am an Undergraduate student from UniKL

 Follow along in my journey as a programmer!
 <!--